buildpacks/docs/content/docs/for-buildpack-authors/how-to/write-buildpacks/specify-env.md

 | `CPATH`                                    | `/include`   | header files     | [x]   |        |
 | `PKG_CONFIG_PATH`                          | `/pkgconfig` | pc files         | [x]   |        |

-* If `env/SOME_VAR` and `env.build/SOME_VAR` have a conflict, a given procedure applies to figure out who "wins" when applying the environment [modification rules](https://github.com/buildpacks/spec/blob/main/buildpack.md#environment-variable-modification-rules).
-* `User-defined` variables are then applied; meaning it's possible to override `buildpack-defined` variables.
+* User-provided variables are then applied, meaning that it's possible for the end-user to override buildpack-provided variables.
 * Finally, `platform-defined` variables are applied, which eventually override any previous values.

 ### Preparing the environment at runtime

+At `runtime`, the `lifecycle` (or rather, the piece of the lifecycle known as the `launcher` that gets included in the application image) prepares the environment for the application process.
-For `runtime` and `process` environment variables, the [tree above](#example) is still applicable except that it doesn't include a `build` layer.
-Instead it has a`launch` layer, i.e., `some-launch-layer.toml` that has
+For setting up environment variables at `runtime`, the [tree above](#example) is still applicable except that the layer must be a `launch` layer, i.e., `some-launch-layer.toml` has

 ```yaml